omega-gg/HEVR/README.md

 ** This is a work in progress and not yet released **

 ALVR² is a high speed Virtual Reality streaming application.<br>
-Designed to let you play SteamVR games from a standalone headset.<br>
+Designed to play SteamVR games from a standalone headset.<br>
 With a focus on low-latency, compatibily and simplicity.<br>
 Based on the original [ALVR project](https://github.com/polygraphene/ALVR) from polygraphene.<br>